0

 About Contractors

 Yes.
-CEO will publish a list of registered contractors when the program launches.
+CEO will publish a list of registered contractors once the program launches.
 You must use a registered contractor from this list to receive a rebate.
 If you want to use a contractor that is not currently registered, the prospective contractor will need to apply to join the network of registered contractors before beginning work to be eligible for a rebate.

 You must install improvements through a registered contractor with the Home Energy Rebate Program.
 Contractors will need to apply and be approved to join the network of registered contractors before beginning work to be eligible for a rebate.

 CEO will release a contractor application closer to program launch, where contractors will submit business licenses, insurance information, certifications, and other relevant information.
-CEO will release full details soon.

 Learn more about how to become a registered contractor